rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-cluster-agent-scheduling-customization.md

 ## Downstream Objects

-When this feature is enabled for a given cluster, two downstream resources will be automatically created by Rancher:
+When this feature is enabled for a given cluster, four downstream resources will be automatically created by Rancher:

-+ A Pod Disruption Budget will be automatically created in the `cattle-system` namespace, named `cattle-cluster-agent-pod-disruption-budget`.
++ Two Pod Disruption Budgets will be automatically created in
+  - the `cattle-system` namespace, named `cattle-cluster-agent-pod-disruption-budget` and
+  - the `cattle-fleet-system` namespace, named `fleet-agent-pod-disruption-budget`.

-+ A Priority Class will be automatically created, named `cattle-cluster-agent-priority-class`.
++ Two Priority Classes will be automatically created, named `cattle-cluster-agent-priority-class` and `fleet-agent-priority-class`.

 These objects are maintained by Rancher and must not be modified or deleted.
 The Rancher server will automatically update these objects to match the configuration set on the Cluster object and remove them when they are no longer needed.